-Circles of Support is a counselling service providing therapeutic support, information and psycho education for children and young people aged five to 15 years, and their families.
-This service aims to strengthen family relationships and improve wellbeing.
+Circles of Support is a counselling service providing individual therapeutic support for families with children and young people aged five to 15 years.
+This service offers long-term support to parents, children and young people and aims to strengthen family relationships and improve wellbeing.

 The service is:

-Circles of Support helps families and individuals draw on their individual and collective strengths to work towards positive changes.
-The program acknowledges that past experiences affect the present and staff are trained in and experienced with working with families or individuals that have experienced trauma.
+Circles of Support helps individuals and families draw on their strengths to work towards positive changes.
+The service acknowledges that past experiences affect the present.
+Our staff are trained in and experienced with working with people within the context of their family who have experienced trauma.

 Some of the issues that Circles of Support can help address include:

-Where your needs would be better met by another service, we can suggest an alternative specialist service designed to meet those needs.
+Where your needs would be better met by another service, we can provide information and suggestions on an alternative specialist service designed to meet those needs and may offer a short session to explore options.

 Circles of Support is delivered through counselling rooms in Tuggeranong, Civic and locations across Canberra and can see a child/young person at their school.